Q: How do you determine first grade readiness?

 Q: How do you work with gifted students?

 A: We value all expressions of humanity and we see every child as gifted in his or her own unique way, to be appreciated for both strengths and weaknesses.
 Our approach emphasizes balance in the three distinct ways that human beings relate to the world: through thinking, through the life of the emotions, and through physical activity.
 In the curriculum, all three aspects are cultivated.
 Although our methodology is such that all children are taught the same curriculum, a child who is gifted in certain areas may go deeper or do more advanced work within the general classroom setting.

 Q: What help is available for remedial work?

 A: We believe that classes work best when they are composed of diverse personalities, learning styles, and work paces.
-Waldorf schools use movement, art (color, form, and music), the care and cultivation of the senses, multifaceted approaches to learning, interdisciplinary integration, teacher and curriculum consistence, and individual pacing within a highly refined child development psychology.
-It is important to note that a central guiding principal of the Waldorf pedagogy that inspires our approach is that every child is a unique being with unique gifts.
+We use movement, art (color, form, and music), the care and cultivation of the senses, multifaceted approaches to learning, interdisciplinary integration, teacher and curriculum consistence, and individual pacing within a highly refined child development psychology.
+It is important to note that a central guiding principal of the pedagogy that inspires our approach is that every child is a unique being with unique gifts.
 Thus individuality and social responsibility are recognized and honored.
 These and many other innovative means serve the variety of students found in the population today.
 These approaches might serve a child with learning differences well, but only in a class with other learning styles and with a strong "center" of students who move the lessons forward academically and artistically.
 The teacher, working with colleagues and parents, must determine whether a particular student can be well served.
 When a child's needs extend beyond the range of our regular program, we might recommend or require outside tutoring or consultation.

 Q: Why do you discourage TV, movies, and electronic games at home?